ligato/docs/docs/developer-guide/model-registration.md

 })
 ```

 The example above registers the `ProtoMessage` type with the given `Spec`.
+The details of this function consist of the following:

+* [proto.Message](../user-guide/concepts.md#protomessage) parameter contains your model's top-level message.
+<br></br>
+* [model.Spec](../user-guide/concepts.md#model-specification) parameter contains your model's specification
+<br></br>
-The first parameter is a [proto.Message](../user-guide/concepts.md#protomessage).
-The second parameter defines the [model specification](../user-guide/concepts.md#model-specification).
-The method `Register` also returns a registration object, which is stored in the registration map.
-This can be used for easy access to various parts of the model key definition.
+* `Register`method returns a registration object, and stores it in the registration map.
+This simplifies access to various parts of the model key definition.
 For example, `KeyPrefix()` returns a key prefix; `IsKeyValid(<key>)` validates the key for the given model.

-Here is the registration for ABF:
+Example of ABF model registration:
 ```
 var (
 	ModelABF = models.Register(&ABF{}, models.Spec{